Divyansh-u5/Divyansh-u5.github.io/_posts/2025-8-30-Great India.md

 description: Is India Great Now ???
 image: assets/images/pic01.jpg
 ---
-Dont go on the title , I am writting this becouse I think any place become great not by its building , not by serenic landscapes , not by its economy
+Don't go on the title , I am writing this because I think any place become great not by its building , not by its serenic landscapes , not by its economy
 But by its people , Actually by the action of People .
 And for now our action has lost their Greatness.
 So here I write something for us , Read it and think once .